bmeck/I-D/javascript-mjs/draft.md

 If binary source text is determined to have been encoded using a certain character encoding scheme that the implementation is unable to process, implementations can consider the resource unsupported (i.e., do not decode the binary source text using a different character encoding scheme).

-Binary source text can be determined to have been encoded using a certain character encoding scheme but contain octet sequences that are not legal according to that scheme.
-Implementations can substitute those illegal sequences with the replacement character U+FFFD (properly encoded for the scheme), or stop processing altogether.
+Binary source text can be determined to have been encoded using a certain character encoding scheme but contain octet sequences that are not valid according to that scheme.
+Implementations can substitute those invalid sequences with the replacement character U+FFFD (properly encoded for the scheme), or stop processing altogether.

 # Security Considerations